kingsdigitallab/alice-thornton/frontend/posts/blog/2023-05-29-partial-release-blog.md

 So, for now, you are unable to search the full text.
 Although there are brief notes on people and places, and biblical references are currently supplied, the further information that is contained in the linked data is not yet available.

 So, this is very much a work-in-progress; however, we very much hope you like what you see, and we look forward to your feedback.
-Please email us on alicethorntonsbooks@gmail.com with your thoughts!
+Please email us on alicethorntonsbooks@gmail.com with your thoughts.